-In last month’s blog, we shared the process to create a successful mobile app.
-If you implemented our recommendations, you’ve assembled a dedicated team and created a budget, timeline, and plan.
-Your team has storyboarded or wireframed your app’s core purpose and functionality and agreed upon your Minimal Viable Product (MVP).
-You’ve tested and tracked and communicated.
+In last month’s blog, we shared the process to create a successful mobile application, focusing on core app functionality & mobile app features.
+If you implemented our recommendations, your team has wireframed a blueprint of the core purpose and functions of the app.
+You’ve tested, tracked, and communicated to agree upon your Minimal Viable Product (MVP).

-With mobile users expected to reach five billion by year-end, functionality, efficiency, and a responsive design that works well across all platforms – iOS and Android – phones, tablets and now watches – is imperative.
-Your app needs to easily integrate with other features and tools on any device and support mobile functions, like the ability to work offline.
+With mobile users expected to reach five billion by year-end, app functionality, efficiency, and a responsive design that works well across all mobile platforms – iOS and Android – phones, tablets and now watches – is imperative.
+It is also important your smart phone application easily integrates with other app features and tools on any device and supports mobile functions, like the ability to work offline.

-If app users don’t like the design and it’s not easy to use, they will give up quickly.
+If users don’t like the mobile app design and it’s not easy to use, they will give up quickly.
 This also plays into the MVP.
-Keep it simple, don’t try to be everything to everyone, and know what your target wants in an app experience.

-Mobile has taken over as the chosen method of brand engagement.
-If the UI/UX is not personalized to the user, simple, highly engaging, and easily navigable or intuitive, they will find another app to satisfy their needs.
+Mobile app systems have taken over as the chosen method of brand engagement.
+If the UI/UX is not a personalized experience, simple, highly engaging, and intuitive with easy navigation, they will find another app to satisfy their needs.
 If your app’s UI/UX is satisfying and remains so with every update, you’ll build a positive brand and a loyal following for years to come.
-For tips on creating a fabulous UI/UX, read the next 3 “must-haves” on the list…
+For tips on creating a fabulous UI/UX, read the next 3 “must-have” features on our list…

-Many of these features cross-over into each other; simplified navigation is no different.
-Navigation is part of responsive design and UI/UX – but important enough to warrant its own place on the list.
-Really easy, intuitive navigation is imperative to keep app users.
-Think very carefully about what your menu should contain (and what it should not) and narrow the steps for users to get where they are going.
+Think very carefully about what your menu should contain (and what it should not).
+Then, narrow the steps for users to get where they are going.
 Speed, accuracy, and a clear map for the user are necessary.

-They may forgive other features that don’t quite measure up, but if they can’t easily get where they want to go and fast, you’ll lose them in seconds.
+They may forgive other features that don’t quite measure up, but if they can’t easily navigate to where they want to go and fast, you’ll lose them in seconds.

-Ultimately, with even the slightest security breach, you may ruin your business reputation and lose your company fighting the ensuing legal battles.
-Be sure to employ these critical mobile app security practices for your customers’ security.
+Ultimately, with even the slightest security breach, you may ruin your business reputation and even lose your company fighting the ensuing legal battles.
+Be sure to employ these critical mobile app security practices for your customers’ safety and security.

 - Require a secure login and re-authentication for important actions.